tugend/github.tugend.io/pages/_posts/2021-09-23-openapi-1-endpoint-versioning.md

 last name of the type; This is for consistency reasons, if I also want to version my controllers and use the route naming shorthand `[controller]` that doesn't work out of the box if my controller name doesn't end in Controller.
-This scheme also fit nice and intuitivly to the versioned routs, i.e. `forecast/v1` matches `ForecastV1Request`.
+This scheme also fit nice and intuitively to the versioned routs, i.e. `forecast/v1` matches `ForecastV1Request`.

 ```csharp
 ForecastV1Response